cmu-mars/cmu-robotics/documents/p2-cp1.md

 * mode encodes: (pert|adaptation) & (No PM|Predefined PM|Learned PM)
 * num_of_waypoints is the number of target points, i.e., sub-missions that needs to be completed mode is one of the following cases, cf. table below:
-   1. A (no perturbation, no adaptation) and no power model so the robot do not have a clue to charge even when the battery goes bellow a threshold
+   1. A (no perturbation, no adaptation, no power model) so the robot does not have a clue to charge even when the battery goes below a threshold

-   2. B (perturbation, no adaptation) and no power model so the robot do not have a clue to charge even when the battery goes bellow a threshold
+   2. B (perturbation, no adaptation, no power model) so the robot does not have a clue to charge even when the battery goes below a threshold

-   3. C (perturbation, adaptation) and a static predefined power model (we implicitly assume this is inaccurate) so the planner uses an inaccurate model for planning an adaptation
+   3. C (perturbation, adaptation, static predefined power model) so the planner uses an inaccurate model for planning an adaptation.
+(We implicitly assume this is inaccurate.)

-   4. C (perturbation, adaptation) and a learned model that the planner use for adaptation
+   4. C (perturbation, adaptation, learned model) that the planner use for adaptation

 * The discharge and charge functions are what we mean by the power models.